 Chase Freedom Unlimited

 - Basics: Chase Freedom Unlimited earns 1.5% unlimited cash back on all purchases, and you can maximize the value if you also use a Chase Ultimate Rewards card.
-0% APR for 15 months on purchases and balance transfers.
+0% APR for 15 months on purchases.
 There is no annual fee but comes with a 3% foreign transaction fee.

-- Welcome Offer: There’s a $150 bonus on $500 in purchases in the first three month from account opening.
+- Welcome Offer: There’s a $150 bonus on $500 on purchases in the first three month from account opening.